ysraelmoreno/ysraelmoreno/README.md

 # 💫 About Me:
-👨‍🚀 I'm currently working on BEES<br>🕵️ Studying about Micro Front End and Web3<br>👨‍🏫 Ask me about React and Front End Development
+👨‍🚀 I'm currently working on BEES<br>🕵️ Studying about AI<br>👨‍🏫 Ask me about React and Front End Development

+Passionate about web development and learning through technology, I have been developing front-end applications since 2018.

+I started my career as a full stack developer, working on a user management platform for a company, developing the entire front and back-end of the system from scratch.
+I used technologies like React.js for the web application and NodeJS with Express for the back-end.

+In 2020, I found my passion in front-end development.
+I was involved in migrating a PHP application to a NextJS application, using strategies like SSG and SSR for efficient functioning of a furniture e-commerce application.
+I was one of the maintainers of a design system built using React.js, Stitches.js, and Radix-UI, handling versioning processes, deployment, pull requests, and issue management.

+Currently, I develop screens and features for a front-end application for bar and market owners worldwide, using NextJS and ReactJS.
+Additionally, I have also been involved in developing Android components for an internal design system using Kotlin.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/ysramrno) [![Medium](https://img.shields.io/badge/Medium-12100E?logo=medium&logoColor=white)](https://medium.com/@oysraelmoreno)